pdmelo/4W6-Winter-2025/Guides/troubleshooting.md

 Check the path to your Todo.ts file, run the ts file from its location.
 ![ts-moduleNotFound-Solution](../images/ts-moduleNotFound-Solution.png)

+## 3. Cannot stop Docker Compose application.
+Reason: compose [stop] exit status 125.
+Navigate to the directory where your docker-compose.yml file is located in, i.e .devcontainer .
+Do this only if your Docker appears to hung and you not able to stop a container via the docker desktop application.
+**`docker-compose stop`** only **stops** the containers but does **not remove** them.

-## 3. Dev Container configuration ‘.devcontainer/devcontainer.json’ file already exists
+## 4.Dev Container configuration ‘.devcontainer/devcontainer.json’ file already exists

 1. Go to your VS Code extensions (icon of the four squares on the left sidebar).
 2. Click on “Dev Containers”.